-EMGL security team maintains a close relationship and daily liaisons with the security provider.
-OIMS meetings are conducted monthly to verify the contracted security provider management maintains ExxonMobil programs and expectations in the forefront.
+EMGL security team maintains a close working relationship and daily liaisons with the security provider.
+OIMS meetings are conducted monthly in an effort to verify the contracted security provider management maintains ExxonMobil programs and expectations in the forefront.

-Through continuous monitoring, if issues of non-compliance are detected in the security personnel, the matter is presented to the contracted security provider management and, when appropriate, the individual(s) is removed from the security personnel.
+Through continuous monitoring, if issues of non-compliance are detected in the security personnel, the matter is presented to the contracted security provider management and, when appropriate, the individual(s) will be removed from the security personnel.
 To date, issues of non-compliance have not been identified.